Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 FDIC-insured institutions often display an FDIC sign at branches, but you can also call the FDIC or use the BankFind tool on the FDIC website, which lists all FDIC-insured institutions.

-What types of accounts does the guarantee cover?
+What types of accounts are covered by the FDIC?

-Are you still protected under the guarantee if your bank goes bankrupt?
+Will you get your money back if your bank goes bankrupt?
 The short answer is yes.
 If your institution is FDIC-insured and it goes bankrupt, you are protected so long as your account balance doesn’t exceed $250,000.